EV’s dirty secret

 Since EV manufacturing creates more emissions than ICE manufacturing, but their operational emissions are lower – how long does it take for an electric vehicle to “break even” with a gas powered car?
 When are electric cars really "cleaner" than gas cars?

-Yup, it takes less than 2 years for an electric vehicle to catch up and surpass gas fueled cars when it comes to lifetime reduction in emissions.
-That’s regardless of where your electricity comes from or how good an ICE vehicle’s gas mileage.
+Yup, it takes less than 2 years for electric vehicles to catch up and start surpassing gas fueled cars when it comes to lifetime reduction in emissions.

 Beyond Carbon